 Another first while I was in Wisconsin, USA was going to watch the Green Bay Packers play the Seattle Seahawks at Lambeau Field.

-My Dad took me to countless Wakefield Trinity rugby games growing up, which I never fully got into but enjoyed all the same.
+My Dad took me to countless Wakefield Trinity rugby games growing up.
 Therefore, I was keen to see what all the fuss was about with the Packers and if American football lived up to the hype!

-Sure enough, it was such a fun experience and the atmosphere at Lambeau was on fire.
+Sure enough, it was such an enjoyable experience and the atmosphere at Lambeau was on fire.
 The only downside was that it was -5 degrees celsius when we were watching the game, which an English girl just isn’t accustomed to.
 Brr.

-All in all, I had the most amazing time with Nathan in Wisconsin, USA and I’m thoroughly looking forward to returning in the near future!
+All in all, I had the most amazing time with Nathan in Wisconsin and I’m thoroughly looking forward to returning in the near future!